12q1/local_docs/words/almost.md

-# almost
+# Almost

 ---
-## Noun #noun
+#noun
 - **Something or someone that doesn't quite make it.**
  - _Example: In all the submissions, they found four papers that were clearly worth publishing and another dozen almosts._
 ---

-## Adverb #adverb
+#adverb
 - **Very close to, not quite.**
  - _Example: Almost all people went there. - Not all but very close to it._
 ---

 ### Synonyms